Our Services

 • RLS, sleep apnea, mood disorders—all need targeted treatment.

-If you're experiencing immediate REM entry—especially with ADHD—or suffering from unmanageable daytime sleepiness, getting clarity on your symptoms is the first step.
-Use this Medically approved LLM Symptom Checker Chat Bot to explore whether your sleep patterns warrant professional evaluation and receive personalized guidance on your next steps.
+If you're experiencing immediate REM entry—especially with ADHD—or suffering from unmanageable daytime sleepiness, understanding your symptoms is essential before scheduling a doctor's appointment.
+Try Ubie's free AI symptom checker to get personalized insights about your sleep patterns and receive guidance on what to discuss with your healthcare provider.

 Immediate REM entry isn't just an odd quirk—it can be an early warning sign of serious sleep or neurological disorders.
 While occasional vivid dreams during a nap can happen to anyone, frequent sleep-onset REM, uncontrollable daytime sleepiness, or cataplexy-like events deserve professional attention.